 For example, district 2 and district 7 in Ho Chi Minh City are typical expat neighborhoods.
 Both offer peaceful developments with large houses and access to green space, which is rare in urban centers.
 Although these areas will not give you the typical Vietnamese living experience, international schools and nurseries are right around the corner.
 Thus, if you are planning on living in Vietnam with your family, these areas far away from the chaos of the city center may be the right choice.

 As an expatriate living in Vietnam, you can choose between different types of accommodation:

-- Serviced apartments make sense for you if you are planning on living in Vietnam for only a couple of months.
-They are usually located in high-rise buildings or hotels and come with furniture, a reception, gym and restaurants.
+- Serviced apartments make sense for you if you are planning to stay for only a couple of months.
+They are usually located in high-rise buildings or hotels and come with furniture, a reception, gym, and restaurants.
 Different services like housekeeping are included in the rent.
-The monthly costs range from $1,200-$5,000.

 - Houses can be rented as well, with and without furniture.
-They are the best option if you will be living in Vietnam with family and need space.
+They are the best option if you will be living in Vietnam with your family and need space.
 Unfortunately, finding a house to rent may be difficult in densely populated areas.
-Rents are between $800 and $3,000.

 - Renting a room is, naturally, the easiest and cheapest option.
 This makes sense if you make relatively little money but don’t want to move too far out of town.
 Rooms often come with a bathroom and shared kitchen.
 They can be rented furnished and unfurnished.